Barbecued Rat Tails | Halloween Recipes

 Instructions

-- Serve scoops of barbecued rat tails on your favorite style of hamburger buns and enjoy.
-Happy Halloween!
+- Serve scoops of barbecued rat tails on your favorite style of hamburger buns.
+Enjoy, and Happy Halloween!